 Nearest train station: Vatra Dornei

-A fashionable spa resort during Habsburg times, today Vatra Dornei is a year-round destination featuring spa treatments as well as summer and winter activities.
+A fashionable spa town during Habsburg times, today Vatra Dornei is a year-round destination featuring medical spa treatments as well as summer and winter activities.

 Located in the small village of Cotnari, the Cotnari vineyards are famous for their delicious sweet white wines made of grapes rich in sugar and harvested in late autumn following the first frost.
 The quality of these wines relies on a combination of rich soil, the late harvest and the presence of a special mold (Botritis cinerea).
 The winery's most popular wines include Francusa (dry), Catalina (semisweet) and the sweet, golden Grasa and Tamaioasa dessert wines.
 The most popular brand, "Grasa de Cotnari," is an excellent white wine often referred to as the "golden nectar."

-Cotnari winery offers wine-tasting sessions and tours of the cellars and factory.
-Every year on September 14, wine connoisseurs celebrate the harvest here.
+Every year on September 14, wine connoisseurs celebrate the grape harvest ar Cotnari.